Daylily-Informatics/daylily/docs/install/Install.md

       7. Once the DEC has completed successfully, you will move to the final config of the head node and be asked:
       8.  to enter the cluster name from the displayed list.
       9.  to answer yes to adding the newly created ip address to your known hosts.
-      10. A ssh key is created for the daylily user on the headnode, and is displayed to you.
+      10. A ssh key is created for the daylily user on the head node, and is displayed to you.
 You must now go to [github ssh and gpg keys](https://github.com/settings/keys) and enter this ssh key as a new key in your list of keys.
 This is the same process as described [here](https://github.com/Daylily-Informatics/daylily/blob/main/docs/install/prereq.md#local-ssh-key-stored-with-github-account).
 Once the key is saved, type `yes` and hit enter.
-      11. The daylily user on the headnode will now have the final configuration executed.
+      11. The daylily user on the head node will now have the final configuration executed.
 This will take a few moments.
 Once complete, you are ready to use the DEC.
 It will exit with the following output:

     ```bash
-    You may now ssh into the headnode with : ssh -i /Users/$USERNAME/.ssh/$PEMNAME.pem centos@$IP-ADDRESS
+    You may now ssh into the head node with : ssh -i /Users/$USERNAME/.ssh/$PEMNAME.pem centos@$IP-ADDRESS
     ... once logged in, run : sudo su - daylily
     ...... then as daylily run: cd projects/daylily; source dyinit; dy-a local && dy-r help
     ```